HusseinBakri/TransformMeshToGIFSprite/README.md

 A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or GLTF (need some changes in code) into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.

 ## Introduction
 Ever wondered when you go to https://sketchfab.com/ on a browser that do not support WebGL, How you get sort of 360 view of the 3D model in a clever way.
-Well actually it is not like it is an actual 360 image but a clever technique called 3D Spriting.
+Well actually it is not like it is an actual 360 image but a clever technique called **3D Spriting** or **360 Spriting**.

 A lot of similar repositories to Sketchfab (https://sketchfab.com/ ), provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a certain 3D model.
 I believe it is quite handy in a lot of cases.

 Sketchfab normally produces an image Sprite of 15 small images of the 3D model, combined into one thin landscape image.
 A Javascript library can then receive this 3D sprite image from the server and renders it to create a somehow 360 effect.
-Please see section titled 'Javascript Viewers for 3D Sprites' later for suggestions of libraries I enjoyed using on GitHub that renders/shows a sprite image as a 360 image.
+Please see section titled "Javascript Viewers for 3D Models' Sprite Images" later for suggestions of libraries I enjoyed using on GitHub that renders/shows a sprite image as a 360 image.

 This current Python tool licensed under MIT License,  helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like gLTF, Collada ...  - tell you later how).
 This tool then captures different venture points of the 3D model while spinning/rotating it and outputs a bunch of images (16 images to be precise) and a GIF file.
 It also outputs a CSS sprite image.